stableversion/qrcon/README.md

 # qrcon (PoC)

-A proof-of-concept Linux kernel driver which continuously collects kernel messages (kmsg) and during a panic, dumps it all from the beginning.
+A proof-of-concept Linux kernel driver which continuously collects kernel messages (kmsg) and during a panic, dumps it all from the beginning in batches.
 This provides a debugging solution when only Simple Framebuffer is available, and things like PSTORE, USB or UART are unavailable.

 ## Installing